AhmeedAdelMahmoud/HQECC-Threshold/README.md

 To speed up the trials, we utilize Python's multiprocessing library.
 For 10000 trials, it takes 6+ hours on an 8-core machine to generate the figure.
 The number of trials can be adjusted to control the accuracy and runtime.

 Some drawings have been turned off by default.
 This can be overriden as desired by setting `draw=True` in the various places where it is currently set to `False`.

+## Algorithm annotation
+The paper describes three algorithms in detail.
+To make it easier to know where in the python file those algorithms are, we have annotated the code with commented lines such as `# Algorithm 1 Step 2` and `# Algorithm 3 Step 5`.

 ## Feedback
 We would love to hear your thoughts!
 If you have ideas for improvement or see a problem, feel free to open an issue in this repo [here](https://github.com/AhmeedAdelMahmoud/HQECC-Threshold/issues).